Coding Quests

 How to Build a Dialogue System in Godot 4

-The temptation is to write dialogue directly in code:
+The temptation is to write dialogue straight into your scripts:

 GDScript